redxouls/Final_Project/README.md

     pymunk.SimpleMotor(wheel2_b, chassi_b, speed)
     )
 ```
-***Function:*** We first create two circles,we designate their masses and radius.Then we create a box and designate its size and mass.Later we add them to space,and use pin joints to connect them.Finally,we give the car its speed and angular velocity by SimpleMotor.
+***Function:*** We first create two circles,we designate their masses and radius.Then we create a box and designate its size and mass.Later we add them to space,and use pin joints to connect them.Finally,we give the car its speed and angular velocity by SimpleMotor.(This function partially references the pymunk documentaion)

 ***Return:*** None.
 ```python=